jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 </div>
 <em class="center">Japantown during the Cherry Blossom Festival</em>

-People in San Francisco are generally really laid back and liberal.
+People in San Francisco are generally **really laid back and liberal**.
 People aren't quite as materialistic as in New York, but they're also a little quirky sometimes.
-They're really accepting and you can find great conversations with people randomly, and you'll find that people are generally helpful and nice.
+They're really accepting and you can find great conversations with people randomly, and you'll find that **people are generally helpful and nice**.
 Of course there are always exceptions, but this is what I've felt in general.

 <div class="center">